christsa/dgrasp/README.md

 We provide some pretrained models to view the output of our method.
 They are stored in [this folder](./raisimGymTorch/pretrained_policies/).

-- To visualize the policy for motion synthesis, run:
+- To visualize the policy for motion synthesis, run the following from the raisimGymTorch folder:
     ```Shell
     python raisimGymTorch/env/envs/dgrasp/runner_motion.py -ao -e 'all_objs'  -sd 'pretrained_policies' -w 'full_6000.pt'
     ```